 Working in a startup in Japan

 When looking for a job in Japan, you will probably come across startups.
 There is a booming number of startups, run by both foreigners and Japanese.
-Most startups are within the tech industry but there are also a few in others.
+Most startups are within the tech industry but there are also a few in other fields.
 If you like working in a small team and having your voice heard, then working in a startup might be a good option for you.

-Service industry
+Service Industry

 Passport and plane to move to Japan

-The Japanese are very greedy for food.
+The Japanese are very enthusiastic about food.
 As a result, Japan is full of restaurants that serve delicious food from around the world.
 The industry is also known for its aggressive recruitment of foreign talent due to its chronic manpower shortage.
-Even if you are not confident in Japanese, you can work at a restaurant as servers or cooks, depending on your work experience.

-Travel industry
+Travel Industry

 Tour guide in Japan

 If you can speak different languages, are social and good at content creation, then maybe you can look into working in the travel industry.
+Jobs in this sector can also help you save money in Japan due to the perks and opportunities provided.

 Freelancing

 If you have a technical skill, such as translation, photography, videography, marketing, graphic design and so on, then you can look into freelancing.
 However, keep in mind that freelancing is a difficult visa status to obtain, and jobs and projects might be quite unstable.
+Freelancing can also help you save money in Japan by allowing you to control your workload and potentially reducing commuting costs.

-Find out more about Japan travel here: Shopping in Japan, the best souvenirs to buy in Japan, nature in Japan, camping in Japan, overnight & day trips from Tokyo, Top museums to visit in Tokyo, Local neighbourhoods in Tokyo and beaches near Tokyo.
+Find out more about Japan travel: shopping in Japan, the best souvenirs to buy in Japan, nature in Japan, camping in Japan, overnight & day trips from Tokyo, top museums to visit in Tokyo, local neighbourhoods in Tokyo, and beaches near Tokyo.

-Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language and more.
+Stay tuned for more information about Japan travel, Japanese culture, moving to Japan, living in Japan, Japanese language, and more.